Nihlus/digos-ambassador/docs/modules/dossier_set.md

 ﻿Dossier Set Commands
 ====================
 ## Summary
-These commands have no prefix.
+These commands are prefixed with `dossier set`.

 ## Commands
 ### *title*